 What is microblading?

 Microblading is basically a permanent solution for full, flawless brows.
 The process is a little like tattooing, although microblading only lasts between 6 months to 18 months, depending on your skin (it stays longer in dry skin types).
 Using a unique microblading blade, special pigments are deposited just under the epidermis, above the dermis, in fine lines that mimic real brow hairs.
-The result is natural looking brows made up of tiny little hair-like lines.
-The actualy microblading process will usually take between 30 minutes and 1 hour, depending on how much filling in you need.
+The result is natural-looking brows made up of tiny little hair-like lines.
+The actual microblading process will usually take between 30 minutes and 1 hour, depending on how much filling in you need.
 If you use Roaccutane medication, you can’t be treated until 6 months after your treatment has finished.
 Similarly, if there is any bruising, cuts or pimples in the area on the day, the procedure should not be performed.
 Check out 5 things you never knew about microblading here.

 Finding the right artist!

 Brows are super important, so you want to go to the right person.
 I did loads of research online, scoured Instagram, and I came across the awesome Microblading LA team.
 The founder, Lindsey Ta, is amazing, I really liked her style, the shapes she did, and the fact that she did this gorgeous Ombré effect, so that the brow was lighter at the front, darkening towards the outer edge, which made the brow look so much more natural (check out her insta here).
 I got in touch, and she was super sweet and came to our house to do both my sisters, Mona and Alya’s brows, and mine as well.

 Honestly, I thought it was going to be super painful, but it was more like a scratching feeling, and I wasn’t too uncomfortable.
 Although we did the numbing process first, we spent a long time on the brows, so by the end, I could feel the strokes a lot more, and although it was bearable, it did start to hurt a little.